fjiang212/my-notes/certifications/aws-bigdata-specialty/quiz.md

 | Regression  |  |  |

 AWS machine learning read csv from s3. or copy data from Redshift/RDS to s3 first.

+Amazon ML can support up to 100 GB of data, terabyte-scale ingestion of data is not currently supported.
+Using Amazon EMR to run Spark’s Machine Learning Library (MLlib) is a common tool for such a use case.

 ## Visualization
 Quick sign KPI is used to compare single metrir.
 Multiple breadown can use tree map to compare values.